About Walt Whitman's Great Poem

 But this is just the tip of the iceberg.

 His poetry was always allegorical.
-This was beyond allegory, his work offers us an experience of such a loss most of use can feel very few times.
+This was beyond allegory, his work offers us an experience of such a loss most of us can feel very few times.
 A strong, terrifying experience.
 As in the poem he shouts with such disbelief, such innocence at the first stanza.
 Without any help but the end of his wit against the situation.
 Even in such a point that he still expects an answer to his words.
 There is none.
 None from whom he waits.

 There his father lays on the ground, powerless.
 Once a kindred spirit embodied with such flesh, now among the blood.
 A crowd, exulted, in fever of victory.
 A life that has been dedicated to surpass an era which gets to a point that has been desired from the start.
 Yet at what cost?
 Whitman's innocent eyes in the allegorical plane recognizes the situation now.
 The goal has been achieved.
 Thus, a sacrifice has been made.
 So he whom in anguish tries to find a way, only to let the flesh find comfort.
 Offers his arm under his head, only thing that is left for him.